 Congregation Beth Israel welcomes all who wish to affiliate with a Reform Jewish synagogue.
 Every congregation depends on the financial support of its members.
-Here at Beth Israel, we ask each member to make an annual Fair Share Dues Commitment based on each family’s ability to contribute, regardless of their level of income.
-A small select committee appointed by the Board of Trustees is dedicated to establishing our fair share dues system to meet the financial needs of the congregation and accommodate the needs of our members.
+Here at Beth Israel, we ask each member to make an annual Fair Share Contribution Commitment based on each family’s ability to contribute, regardless of their level of income.
+A small select committee appointed by the Board of Trustees is dedicated to establishing our Fair Share Contribution system to meet the financial needs of the congregation and accommodate the needs of our members.
 Any Fair Share adjustments are recommended and voted on by the Board of Trustees after an extensive annual budgeting process.
 All Fair Share information is held in strictest confidence.
 Answers for many of our frequently asked questions are included in our FAQ section below.
-If you have any further questions, please feel free to contact Sara Kaiser, Membership Administrative Assistant, at firstname.lastname@example.org.
+If you have any further questions, please feel free to contact Pam Kutner, Executive Director.

-• A place to connect and call home… Our synagogue is a place where we can feel at home, connected to our Jewish roots; a place to learn and be inspired; a source of great strength and comfort; a place that touches us at some of the most significant moments of our lives.
-Dues enable us to provide these things, not as a fee paid for benefits offered, but as an investment in ourselves, our children, our community and future generations.
+• A place to connect and call home… Our synagogue is a place where we can feel at home, connected to our Jewish roots, a place to learn and be inspired, a source of great strength and comfort, and a place that touches us at some of the most significant moments of our lives.
+Contributions enable us to provide these things, not as a fee paid for benefits offered, but as an investment in ourselves, our children, our community, and future generations.

 • An investment and legacy…Well-known author and Rabbi Lawrence Kushner once wrote, “Congregations are a lot like homes; you get what you pay for…there are no substitutes for investing in and maintaining something of quality and lasting value.”
 The values that we consider so important in our homes and in our congregation may often seem intangible, but we know they are indispensable.
-So, it does take all of us and is our collective responsibility and legacy to share and support our community and congregational home, Beth Israel.
+It is our collective responsibility and legacy to share and support our community and congregational home, Beth Israel.

-• Fair Share vs. Fixed Dues: A Fair Share dues system allows Beth Israel to accept many members who otherwise would be unable to afford membership in a fixed dues system where all members pay the same level, regardless of their financial situation.
+• Fair Share vs. Fixed Contributions: A Fair Share contributions system allows Beth Israel to accept many members who otherwise would be unable to afford membership in a fixed contributions system where all members pay the same level, regardless of their financial situation.

-• It’s up to you!
-Because Fair Share dues are such a large component of our operating budget, we truly depend upon our congregants to support the Congregation at a level that is commensurate with their ability to do so according to our Fair Share system.
+• It is up to you!
+Since Fair Share contributions are such a large component of our operating budget, we truly depend upon our congregants to support our Congregation at a level that is commensurate with their ability to do so according to our Fair Share system.

 • Commitment to Excellence… Beth Israel is committed to excellence — in programming, education, staffing and service.
 Excellence includes meeting our budget.
 Beth Israel exists today because previous generations recognized and fulfilled their responsibility toward its preservation.
-When you join Beth Israel, your commitment to conscientious dues support helps assure future generations that Beth Israel will be here to serve them.
+When you join Beth Israel, your commitment to conscientious contributions helps assure future generations that Beth Israel will be there to serve them.